How to Choose an EV Charger in Malaysia: AC vs. DC Charging

 What is AC Charging?

-For faster charging, you can install a Level 2 AC charging station at home or work.
-Level 2 AC chargers use a 240-volt electrical circuit and can fully charge an EV battery in about 4-6 hours.
-There are also many public Level 2 AC charging stations available in Malaysia, making it easy to charge your EV.
+Install a Level 2 AC charging station at your house or place of business for quicker charging.
+Using a 240-volt electrical connection, level 2 AC chargers can fully charge an EV battery in 4–6 hours.
+In Malaysia, there are a lot of public Level 2 AC charging stations that make it simple to charge your EV.

 What is DC Charging?